Spectral density estimation: Parametric estimation

-Alternative parametric methods include fitting to a moving average model (MA) and to a full autoregressive moving average model (ARMA).
+Alternative parametric methods include fitting to a moving-average model (MA) and to a full autoregressive moving-average model (ARMA).

 Frequency estimation

 Frequency estimation is the process of estimating the frequency, amplitude, and phase-shift of a signal in the presence of noise given assumptions about the number of the components.
 This contrasts with the general methods above, which do not make prior assumptions about the components.

 Single tone

-If one only wants to estimate the single loudest frequency, one can use a pitch detection algorithm.
+If one only wants to estimate the frequency of the single loudest pure-tone signal, one can use a pitch detection algorithm.

 If the dominant frequency changes over time, then the problem becomes the estimation of the instantaneous frequency as defined in the time–frequency representation.
-Methods for instantaneous frequency estimation include those based on the Wigner-Ville distribution and higher order ambiguity functions.
+Methods for instantaneous frequency estimation include those based on the Wigner–Ville distribution and higher order ambiguity functions.

 If one wants to know all the (possibly complex) frequency components of a received signal (including transmitted signal and noise), one uses a multiple-tone approach.